avsa242/st7735-spin/README.md

 ## Limitations

 * Reading from display not currently supported
-* Buffered display mode not generally useful on the P1, with most available panel sizes
+* Buffered display mode isn't supported on the P1 due to memory constraints
 * Color depths of 12, 16 or 18-bits can be set, but only 16bpp is currently actually supported